 We have packages to simplify advertising with us, but you can always put together a custom ad campaign.
 The exact cost will depend on your targeting with geography being the biggest factor.
 See our prospectus for details.

 Absolutely.
 We have packages specifically to help you find developers.

 For ads targeting the USA, we also support targeting by state or by metro area (DMA specifically).

 We are beta testing targeting to specific projects or specific keywords.
 If you are interested in participating, please let us know.

-For image ads, we display a 240*180px PNG image and up to 80 characters of supporting text.
-Supporting text can be linked in its entirety, or words can be linked selectively.
+For sidebar ads, we display a 240*180px image and up to 80 characters of supporting text.
 The image will be linked to the same page as the supporting text.

 The ads can link to any URL.
 Typically they will link to your landing page on your website.
 You may include UTM parameters or other URL parameters to know that the traffic came from your ad on our site.

 We attempt to schedule advertising evenly based on the length and size of your campaign.
 However, if you want to advertise as fast as possible, we can definitely do that.

 In order to respect our users' privacy, we do not allow any third-party ad scripts to run on Read the Docs.

 Once you become an advertiser with us, you will have access to view live reports on the performance of your ads including how many times they were viewed and clicked.
 We count a viewable impression when the ad comes into the browser viewport.